pauloo27/aryzona/README.md

 _To store data, the bot uses Postgres, so you need to have a Postgres server running._

+The bot supports loading the config from a `config.yml` file or from environment variables.
+You need to pick one.

-Create a `config.yml` file and copy the content of the `config.example.yml` file into it.
+If you want to use a YAML file, create a `config.yml` file and copy the content of the `config.example.yml` file into it.

-Then, fill the config with proper values.
+If you want to use environment variables, you can set them manually or in a `.env` file.
+See the `.env.example` file for an example.

 To start the bot, run `make run` or `go run .`.